utccp/ruby-ex/README.md

 *Note*: you can also get this information from the web console.

 ### Adding Webhooks and Making Code Changes
-Since UTCCP v1 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.
+Since UCCPS v1 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.

 1. From the console navigate to your project.
 2. Click on Browse > Builds